oliver-jk-redding/notes/networking.md

 ```
 The host address is the Gateway corresponding to destination 0.0.0.0, in this case 192.168.1.1.
 The guest machine can connect to the host via this gateway.

-###Example with WP site and two VMs
+###Example with WordPress site and two VMs
-An example was when I had to VMs running on one host: a webserver and a database server.
+An example was when I had two VMs running on one host: a webserver and a database server.
 I wanted to connect the two VMs.
 The database server was using port forwarding to run on the host machine's localhost at port 3306, therefore, in order to connect the VMs, I simply had to get the webserver VM to connect to the host.
-By writing in the host's gateway address into the host section of the database url, the webserver was able to find the database server and connect.
+By writing the host's gateway address into the host section of the database url in the webserver's connection options, the webserver was able to find the database server and connect.